Australian <em>sapphire</em>

 The Black Star of Queensland

 The most famous Australian sapphire of all.
 Found in the 1930s by a boy in the Anakie field, it was used as a doorstop for years before the family realised what it was.
 Cut into a 733-carat cabochon, it was long the largest gem-quality star sapphire in the world — a black stone throwing a sharp six-ray star — and was famously worn by Cher on television in 1971.
 It remains a touchstone for what Queensland ground can produce.
+Unknown photographer.
+If this is your photo, congratulations its one of the best photos ever taken of this elusive gemstone, please contact us.

 The Pride of Australia